--wp-(no)-rte generates RTE guards before computing weakest preconditions.
+- -wp-(no)-rte generates RTE guards before computing weakest preconditions.
 This option calls the rte generation plug-in before generating proof obligations.
-The generated guards, when proved, fulfill the requirements for using the WP plug-in with the default machine-integer domain (default is: no).
+The generated guards, when proved1, fulfill the requirements for using the WP plug-in with the default machine-integer domain (default is: no).
 Using this option with -wp-model nat is tricky, because rte uses the kernel options to generate guards, and they might be not strong enough to meet the natural model requirements.
 In this case, a warning is emitted for potential runtime errors.
-Refer to Section 1.5 for details.

-&lt;sup>1It is still correct to prove these RTE annotations with the WP plug-in.

-- -wp-(no)-split conjunctions in generated proof obligations are recursively split into subgoals.
-The generated goal names are suffixed by "part<n>" (defaults to no). - -wp-(no)-callee-precond includes preconditions of the callee after a call (default is: yes). - -wp-(no)-dynamic handles calls via function pointers (experimental, default is: no).
+Refer to Section 1.5 for details. - -wp-(no)-split conjunctions in generated proof obligations are recursively split into subgoals.
+The generated goal names are suffixed by "part<n>" (defaults to no). - -wp-(no)-callee-precond includes preconditions of the callee after a call (default is: yes). - -wp-(no)-unfold-assigns prove assigns goal of struct compound types field by field.
+This allows for proving that assigning a complete structure is still included into an assignment field by field.
+This option is not set by default, because it is generally not necessary and it can generates a large number of verifications for structures with many (nested) fields (defaults to no). - -wp-(no)-dynamic handles calls via function pointers thanks to the dedicated @calls f1,...,fn code annotation.
+For each call to a function pointer fp in the instruction or block under the annotation, fp is required to belongs to the set f1,...,fn and a case analysis is performed with the contract of each provided function (default is: yes).